 Although school bus accident statistics prove the rarity of school bus accidents, these collisions remain a threat.
 A poorly maintained bus or negligent bus driver can lead to the injury or death of schoolchildren.
 This is why parents should be prepared to deal with such a situation.

 If your child gets injured in a school bus accident, you could be eligible for compensation for their injuries.
-Contact El Dabe Ritter Law Firm to discuss your rights and obligations with an expert Personal Injury Attorney Los Angeles.
+Contact El Dabe Ritter Trial Lawyers to discuss your rights and obligations with an expert Los Angeles Personal Injury Attorney.